Introduce accessibility into your digital content in three steps

 Your company probably produces content in multiple formats across many channels, including social media posts, videos, digital PDFs, and printed and online content.
 Odds are that you’ll quickly feel overwhelmed and demotivated if you try to make all this accessible at once.
 My advice?
 Focus on the low-hanging fruit.

-Your website, social media posts, and digital content in general is a great area to focus on—starting with alt text (more on this in #2).
+Your website, social media posts, and digital content in general are great areas to focus on—starting with alt text (more on this in #2).

 Leave the bigger accessibility projects, like redeveloping your website, for later when you’ve got more A11y knowledge under your belt and have time to plan for it.